zEuS0390/ppe-detection-for-construction-site-safety/README.md

 </ul>

 ## 🚀 Installation
+**NOTE:** Disregard this section if the application is set to the cloud environment.
+This is only applicable to the local environment as it uses LAN-based broker to communicate with other devices.

 To get started, install the required dependencies.
 It is highly recommended to use virtual environment ([Pipenv](https://pypi.org/project/pipenv/), [Virtualenv](https://pypi.org/project/virtualenv/)) to isolate them to the system.

 There are some external dependencies that are not included in the script.
 Download and install them first before continuing to the next step.